 [email protected]

 Dr. Verney is an Associate Professor in the department of Psychology at the University of New Mexico.
-His research focuses on cultural factors in cognitive aging and mental health disparities in the American Indian/Alaska Native populations.
+His research focuses on cultural factors in cognitive aging and mental health in the American Indian/Alaska Native populations.

 Ron Whitener is a founding member of The Whitener Group, a team of professionals dedicated to the advancement and sustainability of Indian Tribes, located in Olympia, WA.
 Her serves at the Director of Tribal Law & Justice Consulting, where he assists tribes, Native American organizations and businesses with the development of their economic development initiatives, tribal court development including cutting-edge systems implementing traditional values, and research program development.